How to Install and Configure Ungoogled Chromium

 .exe file, there's not much for you to do:

-Linux users have a couple of different ways to install Ungoogled Chromium.
+Most Linux users also have a couple of different ways to install Ungoogled Chromium.
+By far the easiest method to accomplish this would be to use Flatpak.

-Linux users (depending on the distro) can use the source to build their own Ungoogled Chromium package here .
+Linux users who do not wish to use Flatpak (depending on the distro) can use the source to build their own Ungoogled Chromium package here .

 Alternatively, Linux users can also make use of the volunteer binaries for their particular distro.